Pan Roasted Chicken Thighs

 2. Creates Extra-Crispy Skin – That spoonful of sizzling oil helps render the fat and deepens the golden-brown crust.

-3. It’s a Pro Move – Restaurant chefs baste their proteins all the time—it’s one of those small details that separates home-cooked food from restaurant-level cooking.
+3. It’s a Pro Move – In restaurants, chefs baste their proteins all the time.
+It’s one of those small details that separates home-cooked food from restaurant-level cooking.

 • No fresh herbs?
 Use a pinch of dried thyme or rosemary in the pan.